dramamine/infinite-karaoke/README.md

 (2) this JS code sux, make sure it breaks less
 (3) switch to using ng-model and a text box or something for the lyrics

+(3) look into callbacks and error handling in tracks.coffee#lookup

 (4) switch to using MongoDB instead of using flat JSON files
     - update db reads only for now